Chris Kanyon: Personal life

 Kanyon appeared on the CNN special Death Grip: Inside Pro Wrestling, in November 2007 following the aftermath of the Chris Benoit double-murder and suicide.
 On the program, Kanyon stated that on September 14, 2003, he had taken 50 sleeping pills in a suicide attempt.

 In the early hours of October 16, 2005, he was arrested in Ybor City, Tampa, Florida for "disorderly conduct and resisting arrest without violence" after attempting to break up a fight.
 He was released that same day after a $750 cash bond.

 Kanyon, along with Raven and Michael Sanders, attempted to sue WWE for "cheating them out of health care and other benefits" but a federal judge in Stamford, Connecticut, dismissed the case.

 In 2004, after Kanyon's release from WWE, he began what was thought to be a gimmick in which he was an openly gay wrestler.
 This included an occasion in which he stated that WWE released him from his contract because of his sexuality.
 Kanyon later told reporters and radio personalities that this was just a publicity stunt, but later retracted those statements and acknowledged that he was, in fact, gay.
 Before his death, Kanyon was working on a book, Wrestling Reality, with Ryan Clark, which details Kanyon's struggles as a closeted gay man.

 On September 23, 2021, Viceland pro wrestling Canadian docuseries Dark Side of the Ring aired an episode focusing on Kanyon's career as well as his struggles with his personal life.

 Death

 On April 2, 2010, Kanyon was found dead at his childhood home in Sunnyside, Queens, aged 40.
 An empty bottle of antidepressants and the drug Seroquel, as well as a suicide note were found near his body.
-He struggled with symptoms of bipolar disorder since 2004 and threatened to end his own life in the weeks prior to his death.
+He struggled with symptoms of bipolar disorder, having been diagnosed in 2004, and had threatened to end his own life in the weeks prior to his death.
 His death was acknowledged by WWE.
-Before his death, he worked as a therapist at Pulse Fitness and had plans to open a wrestling school.
+Before his death, he worked as a physical therapist at Pulse Fitness and had plans to open a wrestling school.